Frequently Asked Questions

 Are there restrictions on what I can shoot?

 There are limitations to the guns and ammo you can use on certain ranges.
 Due to the dry conditions and extreme fire hazard, tracer ammunition is prohibited on all ranges.
 Steel silhouette targets are restricted to calibers larger than .22 and non-armor piercing bullets.
-Automatic weapons (class 3) are generally restricted to organized matches. .50 cal BMG shooters must be TRC/FCSA qualified and are restricted to the 1000 yard range.
+Automatic weapons (class 3) are generally restricted to organized matches and activities. .50 cal BMG shooters must be TRC/FCSA qualified and are restricted to the 1000 yard range.
 When in doubt, check with the Rangemaster as to allowable firearms and ammunition for the particular range you plan on using.
 Index

 Depends.
 All targets and target stands not provided by TRC must be approved in advance by the Rangemaster.
 Do not expect to be allowed to shoot at glass bottles, old computers, or posters of elected officials.
 Index